-- 1. Only those parameters detected at a minimum of one sample location are presented in this table; all other compounds were reported as non-detect. - Values per NYSDEC CP-51 Soil Cleanup Objectives (SCOs). - 3.
-Values per Part 375 Unrestricted Use SCOs. - 4.
-Values per Part 375 Commercial SCOs. - 4.
-Sample results were reported by the laboratory in ug/kg and converted to mg/kg for comparisons to SCOs
+- Only those parameters detected at a minimum of one sample location are presented in this table; all other compounds were reported as non-detect.
+Values per 6NYCRR Part 375 Soil Cleanup Objectives (SCOs).
+Sample results were reported by the laboratory in ug/kg and converted to mg/kg for comparisons to SCOs Oil sample not compared to soil cleanup objectives.